MichaelHeaton/homelab-infra/docs/02-Workstation-Setup.md

 === "Windows"

     !!! tip "Optional on Windows"
-        On Windows, install Ansible via WSL or another supported method.
+        On Windows, install Ansible via WSL (Windows Subsystem for Linux) or another supported method.
 Skip if not needed now.

     1. Validate (if installed):